 What is Microsoft Flight Simulator 2020?

-Flight Simulator 2020 is a brand new flight simulator game published by Xbox game Studios.
-It is the first flight sim game since Flight Simulator X back in 2006.
-The game has received a ton of critical acclaim because it simulates the entire earth using data and textures from Microsoft’s Bing maps.
-Live representations of terrain, trees, grass, buildings, and water are generated real-time in the cloud by Microsoft Azure technology.
+The game has received critical acclaim because it simulates the earth using data and textures from Microsoft’s Bing maps.
+Microsoft Azure technology generates live representations of terrain, trees, grass, buildings, and water in the cloud.

 If you want to see how awesome Microsoft Flight Simulator 2020 is, check out some of the graphics and gameplay videos at the bottom of the guide.